binarytown/CS-330-Programming-Lang-Project/README.md

     return 0;
 }
-/* Notes:
+**Notes:**
-Data types tell the computer what kind of information a variable storesFor example: int means whole numbers like 5, 100, -3
+- Data types tell the computer what kind of information a variable storesFor example:
+- int means whole numbers like 5, 100, -3

-float means numbers with decimals like 5.5 or 3.14
+- float means numbers with decimals like 5.5 or 3.14

-bool means true or false values
+- bool means true or false values

-string means text, like "Hello" */
+- string means text, like "Hello" */

 ## PLP Assignment 3 - Selection, loops, and conditionals